 Music education and amateur music making are perhaps my greatest passions.
 While I was a student, I led amateur choirs as music director at the United Methodist Church of Berea (Ohio) and later Grace Presbyterian Church, Jenkintown (Pennsylvania).
 In the UK, I was the assistant conductor for Cranbrook Choral Society and led numerous choral workshops with adults and children.
 In addition, I taught music at two schools near London: The Frances Bardsley Academy for Girls and King’s School Rochester—the world’s second oldest school.

-As a keyboardist, Andrew is in demand as a choral accompanist, collaborative pianist, continuo player, and church organist.
-In the past, he has worked as Music Director and pianist for professional theatrical venues such as Vermont’s Weston Playhouse and Cleveland’s PlayhouseSquare.
+As a keyboardist, I am in demand as a choral accompanist, collaborative pianist, continuo player, and church organist.
+In the past, I have been a Music Director and pianist for professional theatrical venues such as Vermont’s Weston Playhouse and Cleveland’s Playhouse Square.

 I earned my Master of Music in Choral Conducting from Westminster Choir College (Princeton, New Jersey), where I was the Graduate Assistant Conductor for the flagship ensemble Westminster Choir.
 I am also a proud alumnus of Baldwin Wallace Conservatory of Music (Berea, Ohio), where I earned a Bachelor of Music in Music Theory, with a Conducting Emphasis.

 I live in East Norwalk with my two adorable cats Archie and Maxie.
 When I’m not making music, you might find me in the middle of my latest arts & crafts project or trying to get better at running.